rollout/cloudbees-openfeature-provider-browser/README.md

 ### Configuration

-Follow the instructions on the [Node SDK project](https://github.com/open-feature/node-sdk) for how to use the Node SDK.
+Follow the instructions on the [JS SDK project](https://github.com/open-feature/js-sdk) for how to use the SDK.

 You can configure the CloudBees provider by doing the following: